mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

 As the flexibility to define third-party services and bounded contexts increases, they can define their own rules (perhaps behind a Helm values flag), which express which permissions should be required for which URLs.

 The biggest potential issue here is that each match MUST be unique.
-If a request matches multiple, Oathkeeper will complain.
+If a request matches multiple, Ory Oathkeeper will complain.
 Once a general pattern is picked that results in unique regexes, this will not happen except with user error.

 ```yaml